 Interface for the Switching Schedule Pdf

-EDNAR FBR 260
+EDNAR FBR 260 (Release 2)

 The latest version of the DMS Switching Schedule must always be available in EDNAR as a pdf via a URL.
 E.g. For Operators to access via iPad.

 EDNAR must generate the schedule report pdf using the schedule report template file (.REPX file).
 EDNAR must be able to have “read only” access to the DMS database to get the required data to generate the report.